deanlorenz/arise-predictions/doc/example.md

 For example, we want to ask the following:

-GGiven I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario, how many cores and what accelerator type and count do I need to achieve the best throughput for my workload?
+Given I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario, how many cores and what accelerator type and count do I need to use in order to achieve the best throughput for my workload?

 ## Generating descriptive statistics of the dataset